Invariance of cosmological number counts under disformal transformations

-Here the first term $\tilde{\delta}_z$ is the redshift-space density perturbation, and the second term is the volume perturbation divided by the physical survey volume density per redshift bin, per solid angle.
-Our aim is to show that $\tilde{\Delta}(\mathbf{n}, z)$ is invariant under a disformal transformation and is the same as the quantity in the Einstein frame, which we will denote without a tilde, $\Delta(\mathbf{n}, z)$.
+As mentioned earlier, the first term $\tilde{\delta}_z$ is the redshift-space density perturbation, and the second term is the volume perturbation divided by the physical survey volume density per redshift bin, per solid angle.
+Both these quantities are gauge-invariant, but not frame-invariant observables on their own accord.
+Our aim is to show that their sum $\tilde{\Delta}(\mathbf{n}, z)$ is invariant under a disformal transformation and is the same as the quantity in the Einstein frame, which we will denote without a tilde, $\Delta(\mathbf{n}, z)$.
 From the fundamental definition of the density perturbation in the redshift space, we have